junaid-mohammad/Capstone-ML/README.md

-# Capstone Project - Machine Learning Email Categorization
+# Capstone Project - Machine Learning Email Categorization (Updated for GPT-based Model)

 ## Overview

 This project is designed to categorize incoming emails for a Polish NPO based on the sender, subject, and body of the emails.
-The machine learning model suggests a category for each email, which users can accept, modify, or replace with a new category.
-User feedback is incorporated to improve the model continuously.

-The project uses Python for machine learning and text processing, with a lightweight setup to ensure cross-platform compatibility for macOS and Windows users.
-Additionally, a Flask-based API provides backend functionality, and a simple web interface enables users to interact with the model.
+Initially, we used a custom-built machine learning model trained on a local dataset (`dummy_data.csv`).
+However, after extensive evaluation, we transitioned to using a **GPT-based categorization model** for its superior accuracy, flexibility, and ease of integration.

+The current implementation leverages OpenAI’s **GPT API**, which classifies emails into one of ten predefined categories relevant to the NGO’s focus on mental health and wellness.

+Despite its advantages, this approach raises potential **privacy concerns** due to data processing on external servers.
+Therefore, it is considered a **prototype** and may eventually be replaced by a **self-hosted LLM** for better control and privacy.

 ---

+## Why the Shift to GPT?

+The primary reasons for transitioning to GPT-based categorization include:

+1. **Higher Accuracy and Robustness** – Pretrained models like GPT are better at understanding complex language patterns.
+2. **Faster Development and Integration** – Avoided the time-consuming process of building and fine-tuning a custom model.
+3. **Scalability and Flexibility** – GPT can easily handle new categories and adapt to changing requirements.
+4. **Simplified Maintenance** – No need to retrain and deploy models regularly.

+However, this transition was also guided by practical limitations of the initial approach, such as limited data availability and concerns about prediction accuracy using a small dataset.

+---

-## Setup Instructions
+## Setup Instructions (Updated)

 ### Prerequisites

-- **Python 3.10+** installed on your system
+- **Python 3.10+** installed on your system.
-- Git installed
+- Git installed.
-- A terminal or command line interface (e.g., Terminal for macOS, Command Prompt or PowerShell for Windows)
+- A terminal or command line interface (e.g., Terminal for macOS, Command Prompt or PowerShell for Windows).
+- **OpenAI API Key** – You must generate your own API key from [OpenAI's platform](https://platform.openai.com/) and add it to a `.env` file.

 ---

 ### Step-by-Step Guide to Set Up and Run the Project

 #### 1. Clone the Repository

-Open a terminal and run the following commands:

 ```bash
 git clone https://github.com/junaid-mohammad/Capstone-ML.git